‘GH’ Spoilers For Weeks Of Aug 14 & 21: Sam Confesses, Verdict In Julian’s Trial, Alexis Calms Carly’s Rage

 — General Hospital (@GeneralHospital) August 11, 2017

-Franco and Liz reunite.
-He also recovers some of his artwork.
+General Hospital spoilers reveal that Franco and Liz reunite.
+Franco also recovers some of his artwork.
 Ava (Maura West) receives an unexpected request from Franco.
 Franco is considering selling his paintings at Ava’s gallery.
 This could be an opportunity for Ava to revive her career as an art dealer

 Liz (Rebecca Herbst) is intrigued by Franco’s painting.